LOADING ...

 Bắt đầu làm bài nào

-The day the fever got him and him far away
+The day the got him and took him far away

-Far away from always knowing that the love they was true
+Far away from always knowing that the love shared was true

-It was in the dead of winter when her man caught the chill
+It was in the dead of winter when her man first caught the

-And he said he the angels singing, "Cabin on the Hill"
+And he he heard the angels singing, "Cabin on the Hill"

 Through the he was groaning

-By the summer she was moaning, "Old lover come home"
+By the summer she was moaning, "Old please come home"

 Now she stands out in the midnight, in the all aglow